• The Miles Behind Me-My 50 Favorite Images

 About the Author

-Robert Karp is a photojournalist by trade and by instinct, drawn to human moments, bearing witness, finding meaning, and revealing what might otherwise go unseen.
+Robert Karp is a photojournalist by trade and by instinct, drawn to moments that reveal our shared humanity.
+His work is rooted in bearing witness, finding meaning and sharing stories that might otherwise go unseen.

-Born in Albany, New York, with deep ties to Morristown, New Jersey, he earned a BFA in Art from Syracuse University and spent nearly three decades as a photographer, editor, and storyteller with Gannett NJ Press Media.
+Born in Albany, New York and shaped by deep ties to Morristown, New Jersey, he earned a BFA in Art from Syracuse University before spending nearly three decades as a photographer, editor, and visual storyteller with Gannett NJ Press Media.

-In 2019, he stepped away, expecting retirement.
-Instead, he heard his mother’s voice: Keep reinventing yourself if you want to stay relevant.
-So he did.
+In 2019, he stepped away expecting retirement.
+Instead, he found himself guided by his mother's advice: Keep reinventing yourself if you want to stay relevant.
+He took those words to heart.

-Since 2023, he has been based in Rio de Janeiro, documenting life in all its contrasts, from Carnaval and politics to surfing and wildlife.
-Each day deepens his connection to Brazil and its people.
+Since 2023, he has called Rio de Janeiro home, documenting the city's extraordinary contrasts, from Carnaval and politics to surfing, wildlife, and everyday life.
+With each assignment, his connection to Brazil and its people continues to grow.

-A former competitive runner and Ironman triathlete, he still carries the endurance and perspective those miles gave him.
+A former competitive runner and Ironman triathlete, he still carries the endurance, curiosity and perspective those miles instilled in him.

 In the end, he didn’t leave an emptiness.
 He left a direction